RussellXing/Machine_Learning_Notes/01_Introduction.md

 	* **Overfitting** causes overlearning due to an excessive capacity.
 	* **Regeression**: based on continuous output values
 	* **Classification**: only a dicrete number of possible outcomes
-	* Common supervised learning application:
+	* Common supervised learning applications:
 		* Predictive analysis based on regression or categorical classification
 		* Spam detection
 		* Pattern detection